-According to several studies, exercise also helps control pain associated with various health conditions.
-This includes chronic lower back pain, chronic soft tissue shoulder disorder, among others.
+Exercise also helps control pain associated with various health conditions.
+This includes chronic lower back pain, and chronic soft tissue shoulder disorder, among others.
 In addition to that, physical activity also helps raise tolerance to pain.

-Aerobic exercises stretching, yoga, Functional training and balance training and strength-training are associated with reducing Fibromyalgia Pain (a condition that causes chronic pain in the body).
+Aerobic exercises like stretching, yoga, functional training and balance training and strength training are associated with reducing Fibromyalgia Pain (a condition that causes chronic pain in the body).

 The amount of oxidative stress in the body can affect your skin.
 This occurs when the body’s antioxidant defences are unable to completely repair the damage caused by free radicals to cells.
 This damages their structure and deteriorates the skin.

 While intense physical activity contributes to oxidative damage, regular moderate exercise increases the body’s natural antioxidant production, thus helping protect cells.
 Similarly, exercise can also stimulate blood flow and induce skin cell adaptation.
 This helps delay the appearance of skin ageing.
 Studies even suggest that exercise improves the skin’s ability to retain moisture and may prevent future skin problems.

 Exercise is an essential part of weight loss.
 One must focus on following a workout routine planned as per your goals and requirements.
 Ideally, consult a certified fitness trainer to plan out your workout routine.
 That said, one’s weight loss goals are dependant on the right kind of eating habits as well.

 It takes a combination of a good workout routine and a proper diet plan to ensure weight loss.
 Thus, get started on your fitness journey with a healthy meal plan, and a workout routine that includes the exercises mentioned above.